 - i.
-The emphasis and importance of an activity or test should be reflected in the value assigned to it in the overall evaluation design used by the teacher and communicated to the class.
-That is, a major test should receive more value than a daily grade. - j.
 A student will have the opportunity to make up missed assignments which occurred during an excused absence or suspension.
-Students will have one (1) instructional day for each excused absence or suspension day to complete and return make up work.
-For grades 9-12, if a student is absent on Black Day, then Gold Days are not counted as instructional days.
-All make up may be an alternate but equal form of the work done by the class. - k.
+Students will have one (1) instructional day for each excused absence or suspension day to complete and return make up work. - j.
 Students who miss school as a result of an unexcused absence will receive a placeholder zero for any graded assignments missed.
 Students will have three (3) days to turn in an excuse to allow work to be made up.
 If an excuse is not turned in within the three (3) days of returning to school, the zero will remain.